 “We can’t tell from currently available evidence which kinds of exercise [regimens] are most effective or whether the benefits continue after a patient stops their exercise programme.”

+I could tell them that the benefits will not continue after the exercise program is stopped.
 I can also tell them that the benefits will likewise cease once the real food has given way to processed food.

-Conducting high quality trials involving exercise can be problematic.
+Conducting high-quality trials involving exercise can be problematic.

 For example, it is difficult to conceal which patients have been allocated to treatment groups, and which have been allocated to control or no treatment groups.

+Therefore, the researchers carried out a separate analysis focussing on high-quality trials.
 In these six trials, the effect of exercise was weaker.

 “When we looked only at those trials that we considered to be high quality, the effect of exercise for mental health was small and not statistically significant,” said Mead.